kestavoke/cib-digital-tech-ui/README.md

 5. Execute the code with command: mvn clean install
 6. To view the test execution report kindly lookup index.html in the following directory: target/site/reports

+NOTE: The table does not allow adding a new user including add it manually